Created on 08/01/2024 9:45:45 AM

 The Southern Highlands Region spans the Great Dividing Range.
 The altitude of 600-750 metres delivers a cool climate which allows successful cultivation of varieties such as Pinot gris, while there is scope for a wide range of other varieties to be used in the region, including for example the Spanish variety Tempranillo, as well as Rhone and Italian varieties.

 The cool climate gives this region an exciting future as a producer of quality grapes.
-It will develop a stronger reputation over the next few years as more wineries and vineyards come into production and develop their own brands.
+It will develop a stronger reputation over the next few years as more wineries and vineyards come into production and develop their own styles and brands.

 There is a Food and Wine Festival held in the region in October.